Hicham-BelHoucin/central-park/README.md

 ![image](./public/class-diagram.png)

 This diagram illustrates the class structure of the reward system.
 The Customer class represents the customer entity, which has attributes such as id, name, email, and points.
-The Transaction class represents the transaction entity, which has attributes such as id, amount, date, and earned points.
+The Transaction class represents the transaction entity, which has attributes such as id, price, date.
 The Points class represents the points entity, which has attributes such as id, and count.
 The CustomerService class provides methods to manage customer data, while the TransactionService class handles transaction-related operations and points class manages the points data.

 ## Use Case Diagram